Iford Arts announces new season and new Artistic Director Oliver Gooch appointed to lead ambitious opera company into 2020 and beyond.

 On the ground the arena displays, childrens' amusements, live music and classic and ex military vehicles will continue.
 Back after a few years' absence is the craft marquee, a firm favourite!

 As usual the show will be run under the regulations as set by the Military Aviation Authority.

 Malvern Spring Festival Show at Three Counties Showground

 The finest and friendliest gardening event of the year!

 In its beautiful setting at the foot of the scenic Malvern Hills, this truly inspirational show enjoys a national reputation as the finest and friendliest gardening event of the year.

 Thursday 14 May and Thursday 21 October 2020 -

 Gypsy Horse Fair, Stow-on-the-Wold

 The first of the bi-annual gypsy horse fairs at Stow-on-the-Wold.

-Two fairs, on the nearest Thursdays to 12th May and 24th October.
+Two fairs, on the nearest Thursdays to 14th May and 21st October.
 The fairs are held in fields between Stow and Maugersbury.
 Gypsies arrive

 from the Monday onwards, and there are stalls of crafts with the sales on the Thursday